7 strategies to increase app user retention

 Even with the best acquisition strategy in the market, an app that does not retain its users will struggle to succeed.
 There are numerous advantages to app user retention, to list just a few examples:

-User retention is cheaper than acquisition (though not necessarily easier)
+App retention is cheaper than user acquisition (though not necessarily easier)

 Marketing your app and attracting new audiences is a huge undertaking that often requires significant investment, research shows that it can cost 5x as much to acquire a new app user as it would to retain an existing one.